AQ Sunnybank Hills

 Autism Queensland is a registered provider of NDIS supports.

-These programs are delivered by members of our multidisciplinary team including teachers & teacher aides, speech pathologists, occupational therapists and psychologists.
+These groups are delivered by members of our multidisciplinary team including teachers & teacher aides, speech pathologists, occupational therapists and psychologists.

 Please note: Autism Queensland group program fees are charged under the Capacity Building – Improved Daily Living section of your NDIS Plan.
 If you do not have funding in this specific Support Category, please discuss with your NDIS Local Area Coordinator or phone the NDIS on 1800 800 110.

-To register your interest in any of these services complete the expression of interest form below.
+To register your interest in any of these groups please complete the service request form below.

-These programs support children up to school entry age to develop the skills necessary for successful participation in-home and community life and transition into the next stage of their education.
+These groups support children up to school entry age to develop the skills necessary for successful participation in-home and community life and transition into the next stage of their education.

 They provide intensive, evidence-informed services for children on the spectrum five years and under.
 Each group contains a maximum of six children and is led by either a speech therapist, occupational therapist, or teacher supported by two program assistants.
 Input from other relevant professionals is provided on a weekly basis.